ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Marco: It makes sense, should we then just make 'scope' mandatory?
 -->

-If the KDC can not unambiguously identify the nodes specified in the 'get_pub_keys' parameter, it MUST reply with an error message.
-In this case, the Client can issue a new Public Key Request specifying the group in the 'scope' parameter.

-TODO: define error

 ## Public Key Response

 The KDC replies to the Client with a Key Distribution Response containing only the 'pub_keys' parameter, as specified in {{ssec-key-distribution-response}}.
 The payload of this response contains the following field: